-Algorithms in the Real World: Host Matching24 Sep 2015 · 3 min read
+Algorithms in the Real World: Host Matching24 Sep 2015 · 3 min read — shared on Hacker News

 I get excited whenever I get to use interesting algorithms to solve real world problems.